 When it comes to the keywords in the Google Ads account and the ad group/keyword-level bids that are associated with them, an issue that we often see is ‘Below First Page Bid’.
 This means your bid isn’t high enough to get your content on the first page of a Google search result.

 Google will most likely suggest that you increase your bids to gain more clicks which will lead to additional conversions.
 However, this may take away from the overall productivity of the Google Ads account, especially if you have a predetermined budget.

 If you decide to increase your bids to achieve first page results as per Google’s suggestion, be sure to watch the campaign budget.
 Look out for campaigns that are now ‘Limited by Budget’ because they’re spending their full daily budget to get those first page results.
 Should those campaigns become limited, and the cost per click goes up, then you will most likely lose productivity because you’ll be generating fewer clicks while spending the same amount of funds.

-3. Switch to Maximise Conversions
+3. Switch to Maximize Conversions

-A common recommendation from Google is to change the ‘Optimization Method’ in the account to ‘Maximise Conversions.’
+A common recommendation from Google is to change the ‘Optimization Method’ in the account to ‘Maximize Conversions.’
 This is where you tell Google how much your predetermined budget is and how much you want to pay per conversion.
 Google’s system does the rest.
 This suggestion is usually beneficial for those who do not want to spend a lot of time optimizing their account, but at the same time want to generate conversions.

 Should you choose to go with this optimization method, be sure to keep an eye on the keywords that are generating the best conversion.
 Remember that Brand vs. Non-Brand keywords will convert differently.
 The worry is that the program will spend more money on the brand keywords and less on the non-brand keywords because of the difference in the conversion data.